BIRD-Laboratories/MLPScaling/README.md

 ## 11/24.5/24
 I have added color into the code again, I finally figured out how to fix the RGB issue.
 Other than that I have also switcheh the syncing to be in the SH script, NOT the python script.
 I am hoping this shift will make the code work the way I want it to.

+## 11/25/24
+I am just going to make the modelscope syncing optional and not use it. i need to get started already.
+1:29 PST is the time. i wrote this down mow but i must sleep.
+Modelscope syncing can be done in the expanded version.